iphone7743/nd013-c1-vision-starter/README.md

 ### Set up
-If you want to set up this project in local computer with your own GPU, please use the Dockerfile to create the docker image from 'build' folder.
+If you want to set up this project in local computer with your own GPU, please use the Dockerfile to create the docker image from `build` folder.

 You can create docker image by following command.